Where to stay in Auckland

 Devonport

-A 12-minute ferry across the harbour from downtown, Devonport is a Victorian seaside village with a totally different feel from the city — cafés, bookshops, two volcanic cones to climb (Mount Victoria and North Head) and uninterrupted views back across the water to the Auckland skyline.
+A 12-minute ferry across the harbour from downtown, Devonport is a Victorian seaside village with a totally different feel — cafés, bookshops, two volcanic cones to climb (Mount Victoria and North Head) and uninterrupted views back across the water to the Auckland skyline.
 The ferry runs late, so you can still dine in the city and return easily.
-It suits visitors who want a calm, characterful base and don’t mind being a short crossing from the centre.
+It suits visitors who want a calm, characterful base and don't mind being a short crossing from the centre.

 Pros